The light that sparkles in the quarry’s hole,

 Of leaves, with limpid earrings that reflect

-The languid angles of your neck,
+The languid angles of a neck,

-Concentric rings which circle faces
+Rings which circle on our faces

-With the dazzle of an oasis,
+All the dazzle of an oasis,

 A labyrinth where a shining crack